Effective Date: 2 April 2026

-This Privacy Policy sets out, in accordance with the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles and where relevant, the General Data Protection Regulation (GDPR), the way in which QUIIP (QUIIP, our, us or we) may collect, store, use, disclose, manage and protect your Personal Information.
+the way in which Quiip (collectively, our, us, or we) may collect, store, use, disclose, manage and protect your Personal Information.

-QUIIP owns and operates a website located at https://quiip.com.au/ (Site).
+Quiip owns and operates a website located at https://quiip.com.au/ and its associated sub-domains (Site).
 We take your security very seriously and have put in place suitable procedures to safeguard the information we collect from the Site and online.
+In addition, our business involves us moderating or managing platforms owned and operated by third parties, and providing our products or services using third party communication and social media platforms (Platforms).
+Where we do so, and collect Personal Information, this policy will also apply.

 By doing any of the following: